uvapl/uva-prog-physics/30 Week 3/10 Python Practice 3/40 Hackers.md

 		substr  = astring[1:-1]  #sets substr to 'ell'

-* You can decide for yourself whether you want your function to correctly identify palindromes that have spaces (such as 'able was i ere i saw elba')
+* You can decide for yourself whether you want your function to correctly identify palindromes that have spaces (such as 'able was i ere i saw elba').
-  - remember the string.join method we saw in the hangman project?
+  Look up `string.join` for a useful function to use.

-* string.lower may also be a useful function.
+* `string.lower` may also be a useful function.

 * BE SURE TO TEST WELL!
 Include multiple test cases, including one where the word isn't a palindrome, but the first and last letters are equal (such as